ksnortum/Tomcat7MavenPluginTester/README.md

 2. download maven if necessary
 3. setup maven to work at the command line
 4. cd to the project folder (the one with the pom.xml file in it)
-5. type "mvn clean install tomcat7:run"
+5. type `mvn clean install tomcat7:run`
-6. open a browser and type in the URL http://localhost:9090/test-app
+6. open a browser and type in the URL (http://localhost:9090/test-app)

 Things to Notice
 ----------------